 I'm not a writer per se, except of pitch decks and script notes.
 This means I'm a producer, and to be more specific, a creative producer, meaning, I develop projects by originating or helping shape the ideas, scripts, and productions, and get them funded.
 Once upon a time it was large scale events for major corporations for audiences ranging in size from 1,000 to 150,000.
 Some of those were a part of the Olympic Games, Formula 1 Racing, PGA Golf, and World Expos.
 Some of it included performances by superstar performers like Bruno Mars, Aerosmith, and U2.
 Before that it was agenting celebrities and activists.

-Now, it's movies, television, and theater: lead producing/developing a Broadway intended play with music about the legendary poet Maya Angelou with whom I worked for 11 years and for which we have an A-list director; associate producing a film about fair pay activist Lilly Ledbetter that stars Patricia Clarkson, released earlier this year; lead producing a film about reproductive rights activist Bill Baird (in development); and lead producing an in-development TV series about the greatest crooked gambler in Las Vegas history.
+Now, it's movies, television, and theater: lead producing/developing a Broadway intended play with music about the legendary poet Maya Angelou with whom I worked for 11 years and for which we have an A-list director, Debbie Allen; associate producing a film about fair pay activist Lilly Ledbetter that stars Patricia Clarkson, released earlier this year and available now on Netflix (Variety named it as one of the best underrated films of 2025); lead producing a film about reproductive rights activist Bill Baird (in development); and lead producing an in-development TV series about the greatest crooked gambler in Las Vegas history.
 He was my boyhood friend.
-We're three tweaks away from the finished pitch deck so we can look for a show runner/writer for this project and try to attach a star, all during the worst contraction in the history of the television industry.
+We're looking to attach an experienced show runner/writer for this project, and an actor or two with track records, all during the worst contraction in the history of the television industry.
 What are our odds of success for that?
 Well, it is after all a show about gambling, so we're making and taking bets and playing our hand.